laurenleadbetter/Reddit_Bot/README.md

 My favorite threads for my bot to comment on were those about cats.
 NotaCS40bot responded to many cat related posts that were shared in various subreddits.
 A screenshot of a funny reply is attached below.
 ![Favorite thread](Screen Shot 2021-11-28 at 1.53.45 PM.png)
 https://www.reddit.com/r/redditdev/comments/7l9xju/how_to_post_new_threads_with_praw/
-an image screenshot of the thread, and a short description of what you like about it.

 (Below each comment is a button labeled permalink that lets you link to a comment.)